 The advanced placement policy at Princeton is designed to give recognition to college-level academic achievement prior to matriculation and to allow students to pursue their studies at a level appropriate to their preparation.

 There are two bases on which individual departments may award advanced placement: (1) official score reports from Advanced Placement Examinations, College Board SAT Reasoning Test and SAT Subject Tests, the International Baccalaureate (higher level), or British A-level examinations.
 (Please note: No student test scores will be recorded post-graduation.)
 (2) Results of placement tests offered by departments at Princeton.
-Departmental placement tests are offered in languages, physics, and chemistry prior to course registration in September.
+Departmental placement tests are offered in languages, physics, chemistry, and computer science prior to course registration in September.
+The computer science placement test is for placement purposes only and does not confer advanced placement units.
+The mathematics department offers placement workshops during Orientation to help entering students select the appropriate math course.

 The advanced placement policy for most departments appears in the departmental information sections of this catalog.